 Matt's Story

-“Having to choose between a promising career in two sports is a blessing but it’s also challenging, especially when you’re in your mid-teens, which is about the age these sorts of dilemmas tend to come up,” said Matt.
+“Having to choose between a promising career in two sports is a blessing but it’s also challenging, especially when you’re in your mid-teens, which is about the age these sorts of dilemmas tend to come up,” Matt said.

-But now, a world champion and gold medallist at the Tokyo Olympics, Matt is confident he made the right choice, calling it “a decision I’ve never regretted”.
+But after becoming a world champion and Olympic champion Matt was confident he made the right choice, calling it “a decision I’ve never regretted”.

 Matt’s sailing journey started as a toddler, when he would spend time with his family at the Royal Perth Yacht Club.
 Wanting to follow in the footsteps of his older sister Kate, Matt asked his parents if he could do a sailing course.